Who is Eligible

 - If you took the LSAT within the last 10 years, please ask your law school to send a copy of your LSDAS report directly to the Insurance Law Center.

-- Payment of the $75 application fee.
-Checks should be made out to the University of Connecticut School of Law.
+- Payment of the $75 application fee can be made online here or checks should be made out to the University of Connecticut School of Law and mailed to the Insurance Law program.

 International Students should also include their official TOEFL or IELTS Report (see next section on the English language requirement for international students)